Expensify/App/contributingGuides/KSv2.md

 ## Reviewer Checklist button

-Additionally the extension provides a button that facilitates the creation of the Reviewer Checklist into a new comment:
+Additionally, the extension provides a button that facilitates the creation of the Reviewer Checklist into a new comment:

 <img src="https://user-images.githubusercontent.com/6829422/214215497-ac268e40-0830-43bf-967d-fe667bc2de71.png" />